waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 where I can draw a line just to separate the two halves of it perfectly.
-Instead, you might have a situation like this, where there are some rainy points that are on this side of the line and some not raining points that are on that side of the line.
+Instead, you might have a situation like this, where there are some rainy points that are on this side of the line and some `14:24` not rainy points that are on that side of the line.
-And there may not be a line that perfectly separates what path of the inputs from the other half-- that perfectly separates all the rainy days from the not rainy days.
+And there may not be a line that perfectly separates half of the inputs from the other half-- that perfectly separates all the rainy days from the not rainy days.
 But we can still say that this line does a pretty good job.
-And we'll try to formalize a little bit later.
-What we mean when we say something like this line does a pretty good job of trying to make that prediction.
+And we'll try to formalize a little bit later what we mean when we say something like this line does a pretty good job of trying to make that prediction.
 But for now, let's just say we're looking for a line that does as good of a job as we can